 A Life-Changing Opportunity

-The Evans Scholars Foundation is the nation's largest scholarship program for golf caddies.
-We've helped thousands of hardworking young men and women get to college since 1930, preparing them for a lifetime of success.
+As the nation's largest scholarship program for caddies, we've helped thousands of hardworking young men and women get to college since 1930.
+Our Evans Scholars Program addresses the barriers to college graduation faced by students and prepares them for a lifetime of success.

 In 1930, the Western Golf Association and celebrated amateur golfer Charles “Chick” Evans Jr. established the Evans Scholars Foundation.
 The Foundation’s mission was to provide full tuition and college scholarships to caddies with limited financial means.